-It is helpful for all sellers to take stock of where their salespeople, agents, and suppliers are located.
+It is helpful for all sellers to take stock of where salespeople, agents, and suppliers are located.

 Additionally, if the seller is an online retailer or out of state company (from the perspective of a potential taxing jurisdiction), it is important to consider whether its suppliers have supply chains that span various jurisdictions across the United States.